 The differences between how men and women experience addiction, undergo therapies, and recover, stems from the sociological and biological differences.
 These differences primarily revolve around estrogen and testosterone production, varying body size, body composition, and societal expectations.
 The gender differences influence susceptibility to substance addiction, recovery, and the risk of relapse.
-Midwest Recovery Center offers tailor-made addiction treatment plans that seek to meet each individual’s needs.
+Midwest Recovery Center offers tailor-made addiction gender-specific treatment plans that seek to meet each individual’s needs.

 Interaction With Various Substances

 There is a need to understand how men and women recover differently and how these two groups of people interact with various substances, which affects how they recover from addiction.

 Men abuse alcohol at higher rates; however, women become addicted to alcohol faster.
 Due to their lower percentage of water in their body, women require less alcohol to get intoxicated.
 The reasons for consuming alcohol also differ: men drink to enhance positive emotions and socially.
 In contrast, women drink to alleviate negative emotions and pressures, which could indicate underlying psychiatric disorders.
 This trait would necessitate a dual diagnosis to treat the whole person.

 Stimulants, Opioids, and Marijuana

 Estrogen increases the effects of stimulants, making women more likely to develop addictions due to the heightened high.
 Men and women experience addiction to opioids at an equal rate.
 However, women are more likely to be prescribed higher dosages of opioids for more extended periods, leading to addiction.

 For marijuana, women with marijuana addiction are more likely to develop mood and anxiety disorders stemming from internalizing emotions.
 At the same time, men with cannabis dependence are more likely to have externalizing conditions.

 If there is a difference in how these genders interact with drugs, there is a definite difference in the recovery, which necessitates gender-specific rehab programs.